 Some Amtrak stops are bus-only

 Your transfer point may be at a station like Milwaukee Intermodal Station, where it connects with the I-41 bus.
-Some Amtrak stations and stops never see a train, for example, the San Fransico stop.
+Some Amtrak stations and stops, such as the San Fransico stop, never see a train.

 Travelers note